AI in Practice · Lisa M. Walker

 Multiple role-aligned resume versions, each with a distinct positioning angle.
 A live interactive site covering experience, case studies, and capabilities.
 GA4 tracking to understand how people actually engaged with the content.

-What I learned: AI is a genuinely useful sounding board for positioning.
+AI is a genuinely useful sounding board for positioning.
 It is also a yes-machine if you stop pushing.
 Keep pushing.

 Retrospective · Cricket Wireless / AT&T